ccipd/MRQy/README.md

 # ImageQC

-ImageQC is a tool for the quality control of computed tomography (CT) and magnetic resonance imaging (MRI) modalities.
+ImageQC tool is a new version of the HistoQC for the quality control of computed tomography (CT) and magnetic resonance imaging (MRI) modalities.

 ## Description